LoRaWanRelay/LoRaWanRelay/README.md

 ### Sensor Provisioning :
 Provision the sensor as usual on the TTN Backend , can be either in OTA mode or in ABP mode.
-For demo purpose, disable Frame counter checks   (as on the figure below), like this you will see in your console the packets receive twice : first time by the LoRaWAN GATEWAY as Usual and a second time by the "Virtual Gateway"
+For demo purpose, disable Frame counter checks   (as on the figure below), this way you should see on your TTN data console the packets received twice : first time by the LoRaWAN GATEWAY as Usual and a second time by the "Virtual Gateway" (the relay)
 ![Sensor Provisionning](http://lorae.ddns.net/Images/ttnsensor.png)

 ### Gateway Provisionning :